-There are different types of insomnia, most of which cause people to lay in bed awake, frustrated that they are unable to fall asleep or stay asleep.
+There are different types of insomnia, most of which cause people to lie in bed awake, frustrated that they are unable to fall asleep or stay asleep.
 As a result, they toss and turn, and irritability increases.
 Insomnia can take various forms, including early morning arousal (difficulty staying asleep), sleeping latency (difficulty falling asleep), fragmented sleep (waking up multiple times during the night), and sleeping very lightly and waking feeling unrefreshed.
 Many people with insomnia want to avoid medication because they are concerned about potential addiction, or feeling spacey or drowsy the next day.

 Insomnia can be categorized as: